liferay/liferay-docs/discover/portal/articles/business-productivity/creating-simple-applications/03-creating-custom-displays.markdown

    window and click it to create a new template.
 Make sure you're signed in as a user with permission to create templates.

-![Figure 4: Add display and form templates directly from the Dynamic Data Lists portlet.](../../../images/ddl-display-add-template.png)
+![Figure 5: Add display and form templates directly from the Dynamic Data Lists Display portlet.](../../../images/ddl-display-add-template.png)

 From the Product Menu: